Last Updated on February 18, 2021 by Jim Ferri

 By Marcia Raffel Levin

-The cruise industry keeps growing.
+Mini cruises are important as the cruise industry keeps growing.
 New ships, new itineraries, new entertainment offerings, kids’ programs, dining venues, shore excursions, etc. are announced daily.

 Yet many travelers have yet to set foot aboard a cruise ship.
 Maybe it has to do with them being unfamiliar with cruising, or knowing what one can experience on a cruise, or, believing cruising is expensive, looking for a cheaper cruise.

 Perhaps a mini-cruise is the answer – a kind of appetizer before the main course.

 Just look at the offerings from Royal Caribbean, Carnival Cruise Lines, Norwegian Cruise Lines, and Bahamas Paradise Cruises on two- and three-day cruises.

 Enjoyable 2- or 3-Day Mini Cruises

 “Mini cruises are a great way for first-time cruisers to test the water so to speak,” says Vance Gullickson, senior public relations manager at Carnival Cruise Lines.”